ramiz03/scamchecker/README.md

 # scamchecker (WIP)
-Twitter bot to check if a website is scam
+Twitter bot to check if a website is scam.
+This is a work in progress project and the bot isn't live yet.

 ﻿# scamchecker